 In Texas, a DWI can be charged as a felony under certain circumstances.

-Any DWI—even a first offense—can be charged as a felony if the driver ends up hurting (causing "serious bodily harm") or killing someone while operating a vehicle under the influence.
+Any DWI—even a first offense—can be charged as a felony if the driver ends up killing or causing "serious bodily harm" to someone while operating a vehicle under the influence.
 Depending on whether someone died or was seriously injured, these offenses are called "intoxication assault" and "intoxication manslaughter."

-Because it's illegal for anyone who's underage to consume alcohol in Texas, the state has enacted alcohol "zero tolerance" rules for drivers under age 21.
-Underage drivers with "any detectable amount of alcohol" in their system can be convicted of driving under the influence of alcohol ("DUIA"), whether they are actually intoxicated or not.
+Because it's illegal for anyone who's underage to consume alcohol in Texas, the state has enacted alcohol "zero tolerance" rules for drivers younger than 21.
+Underage drivers with "any detectable amount of alcohol" in their system can be convicted of driving under the influence of alcohol ("DUIA"), whether they're actually intoxicated or not.
 And minors who meet the DWI standard for intoxication as described above can be convicted of both DWI and DUIA.
+(Tex.
+Alco.
+Bev.
+Code §§ 106.01, 106.041 (2025).)

 Texas's "implied consent" laws require all drivers lawfully arrested for a DWI to submit to a blood or breath test.
-Motorists who refuse testing face license suspension for 180 days to two years, depending on the circumstances.
+Motorists who refuse testing face license suspension for 180 days for a first offense or 2 years for a second or subsequent offense.
+(Tex.
+Trans.
+Code §§ 724.011, 72.035 (2025).)

 If you get charged with a DWI in Texas, you might be hoping to get the charge dismissed altogether.
 However, unless the court throws out evidence that's critical to prove the charge, it's unlikely a prosecutor will agree to a complete dismissal.